softwarefactory-project/sf-docs/docs/operator/auths.rst

        client_secret: "Client Secret"

-Apply the configuration by running sfconfig.py and open https://$fqdn/auth/login, select github, you will be redirected to a github page to authorize application, validate.
+Apply the configuration by running sfconfig and open https://$fqdn/auth/login, select github, you will be redirected to a github page to authorize application, validate.
 Github could now be used to authenticate yours users.